 Anesthesia early in life linked to learning disabilities, ADHD

-Research strongly links anesthesia to brain deficits in children.
-According to a Pediatric Anesthesia Neurotoxicity Panel, led by Dr. Vesna Jevtovic-Todorovic, M.D., Ph.D., M.B.A., Professor of Anesthesiology and Neuroscience at the University of Virginia Health System, infants and children who undergo procedures requiring anesthesia could experience learning disabilities, memory problems, ADHD and cognitive difficulties.
+Research strongly links anesthesia given to children early in life to brain deficits.
+According to a Pediatric Anesthesia Neurotoxicity Panel led by Dr. Vesna Jevtovic-Todorovic, M.D., Ph.D., M.B.A., Professor of Anesthesiology and Neuroscience at the University of Virginia Health System, infants and children who undergo procedures requiring anesthesia could experience learning disabilities, memory problems, ADHD and cognitive difficulties.

 Animal studies have raised major concerns about anesthetics like ketamine given to infants and children that could affect the developing brain.
 Studies performed on rhesus monkeys, whose brains are similar to humans, strongly link anesthesia exposure to functional difficulties.